SandSux/SciFi_Conky_HUD/README.md

 2. Next, run `sudo sensors-detect` to find and configure sensors, then follow the prompts by responding "yes" to all.
 At the end of detection, lm-sensors will write out all detected sensors so that Conky can access the data.
 You can test the general function after configuration by running the command `sensors`

+3. Install hddtemp:

+  'sudo apt install hddtemp'

-3. Optional: If you wish, you can Install Conky Manager, a Graphical User Interface (GUI) tool for those who prefer not to work in the command line
+4. Optional: If you wish, you can Install Conky Manager, a Graphical User Interface (GUI) tool for those who prefer not to work in the command line

     + Add the neccessary repository: